Azq2/stm32-sensor-midi-keyboard/README.md

 |PB6|B4|
 |PB10|C4|

-But you can connect key in any random order and just generate new `App::m_pins` using `DEBUG_SORT_KEYS=true` mode.
+But you can connect keys in any random order and just generate new `App::m_pins` using `DEBUG_SORT_KEYS=true` mode.

 That's exactly what I did 🤦‍♂️

 # Hardware design

-I use keys cut from tin and mounted to part of fruit box 🤦‍♂️
+I use keys cut from tin and these mounted to part of fruit box 🤦‍♂️

 All keys lacquered for isolation.
 That important if you don't want to fried your MCU.